-As a print-on-demand provider, we need to respect copyrights.
-If we disregard copyrights on designs, slogans, trademarks or personal rights, we - and possibly also you - face potential legal warnings that may incur steep fines.
-That's why we can only publish protected designs if you can provide us with an appropriate permit.
-This also applies to designs that show elements of protected designs, even in cases of parody.
-Parodies may violate existing trademark rights due to a possibility of confusion.
+As a print-on-demand provider, we need to respect requests from intellectual property owners.
+We may reject designs that show elements of protected intellectual property, even in cases of parodies.
 The same is true for images or names of real-life persons who are entitled to a right to privacy.

-Sometimes, legal situations change and we have to remove designs from our platform, even if they were originally cleared for publication.
+Also, sometimes the legal situation changes and we remove designs from our platform, even if they were originally published online.

 We value peaceful coexistence, and we want to make life more beautiful with the designs people find through our Spreadshirt community.
 Please remember that designs violating our community guidelines will be rejected if they contain illegal content, hate speech, pornography or glorify violence.
-Based on our Community Guidelines we reserve the right to remove sensitive content or limit its visibility.
+Based on our Community Standards we reserve the right to remove sensitive content or limit its visibility.
 This is especially true for the protection of minors or if we find it necessary to protect the needs of our diverse community.
 Legally prohibited content won’t be printed by us.
 Please contact us should you see any designs on our platform which violate our Community Guidelines.

 Spreadshirt stands for quality.
 All the products you can buy on our platforms have been selected to make buyers happy.
 That's why we've defined a set of quality criteria for designs that need to be met.

 - Designs must be completely cropped.
 Be sure to completely remove the background on your designs.
 If you do need a background, it should be visible in its entirety and not be pixilated.
 The same is true for any other kind of pixelation.
 Edges should be clean and accurate.

 - In order to achieve a good print result, pixel graphics need a sufficiently high resolution without pixelation.
 Read more about the requirements on pixel designs.